Peru is one of the most interesting and diverse countries in the world. Many landmarks here are unique, without analogues in the world.

 - Gran Pajatén - La Libertad and San Martín.
 Unusual prehistoric site, located on a hilltop.
 Consists of at least 26 circular stone structures, decorated with human, bird and geometric motifs.
 Developed since 200 BC, mostly built in Inca times by Chachapoya culture.

 - Gran Saposoa - Amazonas.
 Enormous, little researched site of Chachapoyas culture with hundreds of circular buildings.

 - Kuelap - Amazonas.
 Massive Pre-Columbian fortress with more than 400 buildings in it.
-This circa 600 m long and 110 m wide fortress has up to 19 m tall walls.
-Constructed and inhabited from 6th to 16th century AD by Chachapoyas culture.
+This roughly 600 m long and 110 m wide fortress has up to 19 m tall walls.
+Constructed and inhabited from the 6th to 16th century AD by Chachapoyas culture.

 Other pre-Inca settlements